bryansteiner/gpu-passthrough-tutorial/README.md

 For Intel: `$ sudo kernelstub --add-options "intel_iommu=on"`<br/>
 For AMD: `$ sudo kernelstub --add-options "amd_iommu=on"`

-When planning my GPU-passthrough setup, I discovered that many tutorials at this point will go ahead and have you blacklist the NVIDIA or AMD drivers.
-The logic stems from the idea that since the native drivers can't attach to the GPU at boot-time, the GPU will be freed-up and available to bind to the vfio drivers instead.
-Most tutorials will have you add another kernel parameter called `pci-stub`.
+When planning my GPU-passthrough setup, I discovered that many tutorials at this point will go ahead and have you blacklist the nvidia/amd drivers.
+The logic stems from the fact that since the native drivers can't attach to the GPU at boot-time, the GPU will be freed-up and available to bind to the vfio drivers instead.
+Most tutorials will have you add a kernel parameter called `pci-stub` with the ID of your GPU to achieve this.
 I found that this solution wasn't suitable for me.
-I prefer to dynamically unbind the nvidia/amd drivers and bind the vfio drivers right before the VM starts and reversing these actions when the VM stops (see Part 2).
-That way, whenever the VM isn't in use, the GPU is available to the host machine.<sup>[4](#footnote4)</sup>
+I prefer to dynamically unbind the nvidia/amd drivers and bind the vfio drivers right before the VM starts and subsequently reversing these actions when the VM stops (see Part 2).
+That way, whenever the VM isn't in use, the GPU is available to the host machine on its native drivers.<sup>[4](#footnote4)</sup>

 Next, we need to determine the IOMMU groups of the graphics card we want to pass through to the VM.
 We'll want to make sure that our system has an appropriate IOMMU grouping scheme.
 Essentially, we need to remember that devices residing within the same IOMMU group need to be passed through to the VM (they can't be separated).
 To determine your IOMMU grouping, use the following script: